MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/deployment-strategies-microsoft-365-enterprise.md

 ## <a name="next-step"></a>Próxima etapa

-Iniciar a implantação do Microsoft 365 Enterprise com a [infraestrutura de base](deploy-foundation-infrastructure.md).
+Iniciar a implantação do Microsoft 365 para empresas com a [infraestrutura de base](deploy-foundation-infrastructure.md).